Oneflow-Inc/DLPerf/README.md

 ### ResNet50-V1.5 Training performance images/sec
 Our results were obtained by running the applicable training scripts on 4 server nodes with 8x NVIDIA-V100-16G GPUs each.
 The specific training script that was run is documented in the corresponding model's README.

- on 4 nodes with (8x NVIDIA V100 16G) GPUs each
 | Model | Framework | Source | FP32 | FP32 XLA | AMP |
 | ---- | ---- | ---- | ---- | ---- | --- |
 | ResNet50-V1.5 | OneFlow | [OneFlow-Benchmark](https://github.com/Oneflow-Inc/OneFlow-Benchmark/tree/master/Classification/cnns) | [11711.2](./OneFlow/ConvNets/rn50_fp32_report_0821.md) | TODO | TODO |